ABeck12/Daybreak/README.md

 ### Scene
     Component and Entity active or not
         Includes rendering
-    Scene saving and loading
+    If I am not going to use C# rework ScriptableEntitys to just be scripts Scene saving and loading
+        SpriteRenderer.Sprite needs to be reworked.
+Need to be able to save/load component even when no sprite is defined ie. white sprite default
     Add OnScenePlay and OnSceneStop
     Relationship components
     Multiple components per entity?